custom-components/zaptec/README.md

 ## Diagnostics

 The integration supports downloading of diagnostics data.
-This can be reached by `Settings -> Devices & Services -> <one of your zaptec devices>` and then press the "Download diagnostics".
+This can be reached by **Settings -> Devices & Services -> <one of your zaptec devices>** and then press **Download diagnostics**.
 The file downloaded is anonymized and should not contain any personal information.

+> [!IMPORTANT]
-Please double check that the file doesn't contain any personal information before sharing.
+> Please review the diagnostics file and double check that it doesn't contain
+> any personal information before sharing.

 ## Debugging